mourawas/theblockbusters-datastory/sections/04_cast.md

 2. **Fame Measures**
  - **Maximum Number of Appearances by Actors** (*actor_fame*): Aggregates the number of other movies for all actors in the cast, focusing on the most experienced individual.
- - **Maximum Number of Appearances by Director** (*director_fame_bool*): Evaluates the director's experience by counting how many other movies he/she did.
+ - **Number of Appearances by Director** (*director_fame*): Evaluates the director's experience by counting how many other movies he/she did.
 If there are multiple directors, the maximum value is used.
  - **Presence of Experienced Actors or Directors** (*actor_fame_bool* and *director_fame_bool*): Indicate whether any actor or director in the cast has appeared in other movies.
 This binary metrics highlights whether the film benefits from at least one experienced professional.

-3. Anagraphic Measures
+3. **Anagraphic Measures**
  - **Average Age of the Cast** (*age_mean*): Captures the mean age of the cast members.
  - **Standard Deviation in Cast Age** (*age_std*): Measures the variation in age among cast members.
 This could also be classified as a diversity measure.